Chart Color Schemes

 Housing

-Melbourne features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership
+Melbourne features a more urban dwelling mix with significant apartment living, with a predominantly rental market

-The dwelling structure in Melbourne, as per the latest Census, consisted of 0.1% houses and 99.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Melbourne metro had no recorded houses or other dwellings.
-Home ownership in Melbourne stood at 13.1%, with mortgaged properties at 13.6% and rented dwellings at 73.3%.
-The median monthly mortgage repayment was $1,800, aligning with the Melbourne metro average.
-The median weekly rent was $381, while Melbourne metro had no recorded figures for rents or houses.
-Nationally, Melbourne's mortgage repayments were lower than the Australian average of $1,863, and rents exceeded the national figure of $375.
+Melbourne's dwelling structures, as per the latest Census, consisted of 0.1% houses and 99.9% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
+Home ownership in Melbourne stood at 13.1%, with 13.6% of dwellings mortgaged and 73.3% rented.
+The median monthly mortgage repayment was $1,800, while the median weekly rent was $381.
+Nationally, Melbourne's mortgage repayments were lower than the Australian average of $1,863, but rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing